Fast spatio-temporally varying coefficient modeling with reluctant interaction selection

 \subsubsection{Outline}

-This section compares the proposed model $\rm{STc_{int}}$ with GAM, which is widely used for computationally efficient modeling of space-time patterns.
-In other words, GAM is a scalable alternative for large samples.
-For example, \cite{wood2017generalized} fitted a GAM for millions of samples considering over ten spatial and/or temporal processes.
-It is crucial to highlight the advantages of our method over GAM.
+This section compares $\rm{STc_{int}}$ with GAM, a scalable alternative for large samples.
 We consider two specifications called GAM and GAM2.
 GAM defines each STVC by [non-cyclic interaction process] + [cyclic interaction process].
-These interaction processes are defined by the product of space and temporal basis functions approximating GPs (see \cite{kammann2003geoadditive})\footnote{Since cyclic temporal basis function is not implemented in the mgcv package, the cyclic basis functions are approximated by acyclic ones.}.
+These interaction processes are defined by the product of space and temporal basis functions approximating GPs (see \cite{kammann2003geoadditive})\footnote{Since the cyclic temporal basis function is not implemented in the mgcv package, the cyclic basis functions are approximated by acyclic ones.}.
 GAM2 defines each STVC by [above-mentioned interaction terms] + [pure spatial process] + [non-cyclic temporal process] + [cyclic temporal process].
 Thus, GAM2 is more consistent with $\rm{STc_{int}}$.

 GAM and GAM2 are implemented using the R package mgcv (\url{https://cran.r-project.org/web/packages/mgcv/index.html}).
-Their basis functions are selected by using the method of \cite{marra2011practical}, which is implemented in the package.
+Their basis functions are selected using the method of \cite{marra2011practical}, which is implemented in the package.
 Although we tried to consider the same number of basis functions as our $\rm{STc_{int}}$, the resulting GAMs became too slow to use in the simulation.
 Therefore, we rely on the default basis dimension settings in mgcv.

 The modeling accuracy of these models is compared by fitting them on synthetic data generated from the following STVC model: